How To Choose an Applicant Tracking System

 Does your team like it?
 It's important to get buy-in from everyone on your team.
 After all, it's them who need to use it.
 When it comes to purchasing software, there’s nothing worse than buying something that doesn’t get used.

 Last, what does your future look like?
-Can the ATS grow with you or will you outgrow it soon enough?
+Can the system grow with you or will you outgrow it soon enough?
 It's important to look for something that can support your growth beyond the short term.
 You don't want to be switching applicant tracking systems twelve months from now.

 Once you have an answer to these questions, you can narrow down your list further.
-Don’t narrow your options down to one or two ATSes — take at least three of them for a trial run.
-It will give you a better idea of the options available to you.
+Then take each of them for a trial run, or get a demo, and see which ones you like using the most.

 Pricing is a complex topic.
 You’ll find applicant tracking systems priced at the very low end, at the very high end, and everywhere in the middle.

-There are ATSes that cost thousands of dollars for an annual license.
+There are applicant tracking systems that cost thousands of dollars for an annual license.
 You install it once, you train your team, and you are set up.
 Others are web-based that don’t require a contract.
 Many have pricing based on the number of active jobs you have.
-There’s little to no training involved.

-One thing to keep in mind — when you're growing fast — is how long you can afford to run without an ATS.
+One thing to keep in mind—when you're growing fast—is how long you can afford to run without an ATS.
 It's easy, perhaps even better, to run your recruitment on e-mail and spreadsheets when you're hiring for just one or two jobs.
-But if you're hiring for more than a couple of jobs, an ATS can offer a lot more than just organisation.
+But if you're hiring for more than a couple of jobs, an applicant tracking system can offer a lot more than just organisation.
 A good system can help you optimise your recruitment, find bottlenecks and get things done a whole lot faster.

-For many companies, especially the larger enterprises high-end ATS software might be a good fit; for SMBs, on the other hand, software that’s more affordable and easier to get started with might be a better bet.
+For many companies, especially the larger enterprises, high-end ATS software might be a good fit; for SMBs, on the other hand, applicant tracking systems that are more affordable and easier to get started with might be a better bet.

 Do you already use another applicant tracking system?
 In that case, you also need to understand the migration options that are available to you.